CryptoPlankton/Vertcoin-Website-2019/content/mining-setup.en.md

 <br><br>
-Not working, need help.
+Not working, need help?
 Head over to <a href="https://discord.gg/vertcoin">Vertcoin Discord</a>.
 <br><br>